josh-works/intermediate_ruby_obstacle_course/nokogiri/readme.md

 - using the `a` css selector, what is the `path` of the last link in the document?
 - Generate a list of all `href` attributes on the page
 - Generate an array of strings, representing every single `href` path on the page
 - Generate array of relative_paths, representing all `href`s in the ARCHIVE portion of the page.
 Don't include non-archive URLs. (should be 221 results long)

+referencing `hn_blog_posts.html`:

+-

 #### TODOs for josh